 Units that receive points under this category must be reserved exclusively for the targeted population.
 If a project is unable to fill a unit with the targeted population after a sixty (60) calendar day referral period, the unit may be leased to another household with income at 30% AMI or below.
 The next available 30% AMI unit in the Project shall be marketed to the Project's original targeted population until the project is in compliance with the percentage for which it received points.
-The sixty (60) calendar day period at lease-up will be measured from the date upon which the project achieves 80% occupancy and at turnover will be measured from the date and completion of any unit turn cleaning, repairs, or maintenance.
+The sixty (60) calendar day period at lease-up will be measured from the date upon which the project achieves 80% occupancy and at turnover will be measured from the date upon which the unit is determined ready for occupancy following move-out by the prior tenants and completion of any unit turn cleaning, repairs, or maintenance.